Tournament of Bands: Marching band

+Open Class (formerly Championship) – Highest level of competition, intended for experienced bands.

+A Class (formerly Regional and Invitational) – Intended for young bands prepared to compete at the regional or state-level.

+Festival Class – Intended for young and developing bands.
+No scores are given for this class, only ratings.

+Every class and group combination is available at all TOB-sanctioned events and Chapter Championships, or regional championships.
+Festival Class is not available at the annual Atlantic Coast Championships, only Open and A Class.

 Indoor activities

-The Tournament Indoor Association is one of several circuits for indoor shows in the mid-Atlantic states (other circuits include MAIN, Cavalcade, KIDA, and TRWEA).
-The Tournament Indoor Association, commonly referred to as TIA, sanctions competitions for indoor guard, marching percussion, concert percussion, twirlers, and dance team units.
+The Tournament Indoor Association (TIA) is one of several circuits for indoor shows in the mid-Atlantic states (other circuits include MAIN, Cavalcade, KIDA, and TRWEA).
+TIA sanctions competitions for indoor guard, marching percussion, concert percussion, twirlers, and dance team units.
 The indoor season generally runs from late January to the first weekend in May.
 Units can be either scholastic or independent.
 Scholastic units are affiliated with a school.
 Independent units are usually not affiliated with a school.
 Classifications are as follows: